Your BEST Homeschool

 I think travel is an important part of the family experience.
 It helps to keep us from growing up believing that the whole world is the same as what we see out our front door.
 And the struggles and laughter and the ups and downs that go along with a family trip build memories that will last a lifetime.

-Next week – what about when Mom and Dad need some time away?
+What about when Mom and Dad need some time away? – Part Two of Homeschool Family Travel Tips

 Related